amirmsn/amirmsn/README.md

 👋 Hello there!
-I'm Amir, a passionate mechanical engineer with a knack for coding.
+I'm <a href="https://github.com/amirmsn">Amir</a>, a passionate mechanical engineer with a knack for coding.
 My journey in the world of programming began with languages like Python, PHP, JavaScript, and VB .NET, complementing my expertise in mechanical engineering.

 💡 My coding adventure often involves tackling mechanical engineering challenges through automation.
 I enjoy formulating problems using Python and turning concepts into efficient and elegant solutions.
 Whether it's optimizing processes, simulating systems, or diving into data analysis, I find joy in the intersection of mechanics and code.